Where’s My hat?

 I got into television not because I took a communication course in college.
 I got into TV because I was watching “Idaho Reports” one cold Friday evening in February in my unfinished log cabin outside Idaho City, where visquine substituted for windows.
 At the time, “Idaho Reports” was a daily program that covered the antics of the Idaho Legislature.
 The show’s set was located on the top floor of the Capitol building, making it easier to nab lawmakers for the live 6:30 pm daily program.

 One of the reporters, Jean McNeil, was talking about some legislative issue, and suddenly she just disappeared.
-I was perplexed at the peculiar ending, as a BBC program then started up.
-It was 7 pm on a dark winter evening when I decided I could handle the job.
+"Automation" had kicked in, and a BBC program started airing.
+Whatever the reason, It was 7 pm on a dark winter evening outside Idaho City when I decided I could handle the job.

 I began my letter writing campaign the next week, touting my many qualifications.
 Now, I was just brash enough to think I could do almost anything I set my mind to.
-After all, I was teaching 8th grade in Idaho City; writing and editing the Idaho World, the state’s oldest newspaper; keeping the Boise Basin library operating; and tending bar at O’Leary’s Saloon, while also building my log cabin.
-Doing all this at the same time still kept me below the poverty line, so I knew I could survive at a public television station.
+After all, I was teaching 8th grade in Idaho City; writing and editing the Idaho World, the state’s oldest newspaper; keeping the Boise Basin library operating; and tending bar at O’Leary’s Saloon, while also finishing my log cabin.
+Doing all this still kept me below the poverty line, so I was pretty sure I could survive at a public television station.

-I wrote several letters with nary a reply, not even a letter asking for a pledge.
+I wrote several letters with nary a response, not even a note asking for a pledge.
 I realized this was not going to be an easy sell.

 After a sufficient amount of time had passed and no reply letter appeared, I drove down from Idaho City to pester the PBS staff in person.
 But I never got past the receptionist, a diminutive woman with a no-nonsense attitude.

 I realized what I must do.
-If I really wanted to work in TV, I needed to put my life on the line.
-I needed to volunteer for three months during the summer.
+If I really wanted to work in TV, I needed to get serious and volunteer for three months during the summer.
 That did break the ice jam, and the receptionist finally walked me down a long hall to a little room on the Boise State University campus, where the “Idaho Reports” staff was working.
 I got to meet Marc Johnson, Gary Richardson, and Jean McNeil, the woman who had mysteriously disappeared that one cold winter evening.

 My task was to learn the TV lingo and to come up with story ideas for the daily half hour ‘Idaho Reports’ show, hosted by Marc Johnson.
 I still remember the pride I felt seeing my name in the credits for the first time, under “Production Assistance.”